-In 2007, The Government of Kenya, through the defunct Ministry of Justice, National Cohesion and Constitutional Affairs, now the Department of Justice in State Law Office established the National Legal Aid and Awareness Programme, NALEAP.
+In 2007, the Government of Kenya, through the defunct Ministry of Justice, National Cohesion and Constitutional Affairs, now the Department of Justice in the Office of the Attorney General established the National Legal Aid and Awareness Programme (NALEAP).

-The main aim of setting up NALEAP was to create awareness with the Kenyan public about legal aid, to provide legal advice and representation mainly to the poor, marginalised and vulnerable in the Kenyan society.
+The main aim of setting up NALEAP was to create awareness with the Kenyan public about legal aid; and provide legal advice and representation mainly to the poor, marginalised and vulnerable in the Kenyan society.

-Legal aid is a human rights issue, and the goal of NALEAP is create a practical, affordable and effective legal awareness and legal aid service delivery scheme that increases access to justice for all.
+Legal aid is a human rights issue, and the goal of NALEAP was to create a practical, affordable and effective legal awareness and legal aid service delivery scheme that would increases access to justice for all.

 - Training in self representation to capital offenders, especially those accused of Robbery with Violence;